Introduction to Mobile Development

 - How Does Xamarin Work? – A brief overview of how Xamarin works to bring C# to iOS and Android.

-This document is intended to introduce the Xamarin platform and show it in action with a working mobile application.
+This document is intended to introduce the Xamarin platform.
 To learn more about the process of building mobile applications from design through to testing, refer to the Introduction to the Mobile Software Development Lifecycle document.

 Introduction to Xamarin

-When considering how to build iOS and Android applications, many people think that the indigenous languages, Objective-C and Java, respectively, are the only choice.
+When considering how to build iOS and Android applications, many people think that the native languages, Objective-C, Swift, and Java, are the only choice.
 However, over the past few years, an entire new ecosystem of platforms for building mobile applications has emerged.

-Xamarin is unique in that it combines all of the power of the indigenous platforms and adds a number of powerful features of its own, including:
+Xamarin is unique in that it combines all of the power of the native platforms and adds a number of powerful features of its own, including:

 - Objective-C, Java, C, and C++ Interop – Xamarin provides facilities for directly invoking Objective-C, Java, C, and C++ libraries, giving you the power to use a wide array of 3rd party code that has already been created.
 This lets you take advantage of existing iOS and Android libraries written in Objective-C, Java or C/C++.
 Additionally, Xamarin offers binding projects that allow you to easily bind native Objective-C and Java libraries using a declarative syntax.

-- Modern Integrated Development Environment (IDE) – Xamarin uses Xamarin Studio on Mac OS X, and also Xamarin Studio or Visual Studio 2013 on Windows.
-These are both modern IDE’s that include features such as code auto completion, a sophisticated Project and Solution management system, a comprehensive project template library, integrated source control, and many others.
+- Modern Integrated Development Environment (IDE) – Xamarin uses Visual Studio for Mac on Mac OS X and Visual Studio on Windows.
+These are both modern IDEs that include features such as code auto completion, a sophisticated Project and Solution management system, a comprehensive project template library, integrated source control, and many others.

 - Mobile Cross Platform Support – Xamarin offers sophisticated cross-platform support for the three major mobile platforms of iOS, Android, and Windows Phone.
 Applications can be written to share up to 90% of their code, and our Xamarin.Mobile library offers a unified API to access common resources across all three platforms.
 This can significantly reduce both development costs and time to market for mobile developers that target the three most popular mobile platforms.